 Why do you think a lot of people are intimidated by it?

 I think meditation is intimidating because there is a stigma that you have to be a certain type of person to do it, or you have to have a certain expertise to do it.
 I remember teaching in-person classes and students knowing even more about meditation and techniques than I did!
 I can see how it is intimidating, but that’s why I love advocating that meditation is different from person to person, and it is whatever you need it to be.

 What are some common misconceptions about meditation?

-There are misconceptions that you have to be perfect to meditate.
-That you have to shut your brain off and sit perfectly still and hold a mudra (hand position).
+There are misconceptions that you have to be perfectly still to meditate.
+That you have to shut your brain off and hold a mudra (hand position).
 You can move around, open your eyes and reset, give up and try again tomorrow, and you can practice a walking meditation if you need to.
 There are days that I resist my meditation practice so much, and sometimes I end it before I mean to.
 But as long as you set the intention to meditate, and you start, you’re already making a huge step toward self-improvement.

 What are the biggest benefits of meditation, and what do you think our readers can get out of it?

 The biggest benefits of meditation that I have personally experienced are living daily with greater self-awareness and always knowing I have a choice when it comes to reacting.
 I know I have the choice to think before I react.
 Overall, I feel a sense of control over anxiety.
 The breath is always there as a way to ground me and help me.